 - a.
 The sale of, or intent to sell, alcohol without a proper license; - b.
 Providing alcohol to any person who is not of legal age to possess or consume alcohol; - c.
 Possession or consumption of alcoholic beverages by persons not of legal age; - d.
 Participation in any conduct that may constitute a crime and/or result in injury to person(s) or property while under the influence of alcohol; - e.
 The operation of a motor vehicle, by an individual of any age, under the influence of alcohol. - f.
-The consumption or possession of open alcoholic beverage containers in public areas on or off campus that is not in accordance with federal, state and local laws or ordinances. - g.
+The consumption or possession of open alcoholic beverage containers in public areas on or off campus, that is not in accordance with federal, state and local laws or ordinances. - g.
 Attendance in class, at an organizational meeting, or at an educational event that is specific for an educational purpose, such as but not limited to, a lecture or presentation that may be a course requirement, while under the influence of alcohol, as noted in this section, is a violation.
-Further, if medical assistance is sought for a student in need who has consumed alcohol, the student and the student caller may qualify for Medical h.
+Further, if medical assistance is sought for a student in need who has consumed alcohol, the student and the student caller may qualify for Medical Amnesty as defined under Pennsylvania ACT 66.
+See also the Drug-Free Schools and Communities Act Amendments of 1989. - h.
 Failure to abide by Residential and Dining Services alcohol guidelines.